LNG Supply

 Let’s come to the options:

-2. you can test your luck on the spot market which is highly speculative.
-There sure is a spot market but your regasification capacity will go empty an awful lot of times as volumes of spot LNG available are not endless.
+- you can test your luck on the highly speculative spot market.
+There sure is a spot market but your regasification capacity will go empty an awful lot of times as the volumes of spot LNG available are not endless.
 And every time there is a cold snap in Japan the market is sucked dry.

 As said above, LNG supply is usually a function of some kind of involvement in a liquefaction venture.
 That often means going upstream and dealing with some difficult countries.